 With good financial analysis, this need not be a guess or estimate.
 Understanding profit margins will help you understand if pricing strategies are working.
 If margins are too low, then the pricing strategy needs to be revised, no matter what results it’s bringing.

 Even if you are building a good client base, in the long run, it will work against your business.
 Low margins make it tough to fulfil your obligations, and those clients will be lost anyway.
-This is even more common where you agree to poor payment terms.
+This is even more common when you agree to poor payment terms.

 Above all though, remember that enticing clients with low prices with the intention of renegotiating them is the worst strategy.
-Most clients will refuse to renegotiate, and you’ll be stuck with the bad price or face a bad reputation.
+Most clients will refuse to renegotiate, and you’ll be stuck with a bad price or face a bad reputation.

 Instead, prioritise ensuring that your prices give you margins that can sustain your business.